Real Estate Talk:

 Often, I am asked about short-term rentals in the country.
 The requests usually come just before the summer or winter holidays.
 On short-term notice it is difficult to find these properties as they are usually reserved months in advance, and during the high season, which is the holiday seasons, these properties can be quite costly.

-However, this past weekend, my wife had her birthday and asked if we could spend it in the mountains by a lake.
-Being the loving husband I am, combined with the fact that her wish is my command, I immediately began to search for a property.
-Lo and behold, I found a gem by the lake near Mont-Tremblant.
-It was short notice, but I booked the space, at a very reasonable price.
-We departed Montreal late on Friday for the one-and-a-half-hour drive to Lac Supérieur.
+However, a little while ago my wife and I found a beautiful and affordable gem on Lac Supérieur in the Laurentians.
+We departed Montreal late on a Friday for the one-and-a-half-hour drive.
 As we left the city, all our tension began to ebb away.
 I was not certain what to expect, especially considering we were arriving in the dark of night.
 Upon arrival we could see nothing of the landscape as it was pitch black.
 The light of the building led us to the room we would be staying in.
 The property was self check-in.
 All we had to do was find the room, press the code on the door and enter.

 What I found to be extraordinary… is that the apartments are all condos individually owned as investment properties.

 What we found was not what we expected.
 The room was actually a suite with a beautiful bedroom and king size bed, bathroom with a waterfall shower, living room with gas fireplace, kitchen and dining table.
 We even had a terrace.
 The décor of our suite was organic in nature with shiny pine wood floors and cabinets.
 The layout of the space was open, airy and breathable.
 It was late and we were tired and hungry.
 We broke out the food and wine, ate dinner and retired for the night.